computology/packagecloud-ansible-role/README.md

 This module lets you easily add [packageloud.io](packagecloud.io) repositories to your RedHat and Debian system from ansible.

-*Note: This is a simple role that only covers the common cases and as such isn't as robust as it could be; Development of a full-blown ansible module is on our roadmap.*
+*Note: This is a simple role that only covers the common cases and as such isn't as robust as it could be; development of a full-blown ansible module is on our roadmap.*

 ## Installation